Advanced Vet Care Services

 If your pet is not microchipped please give us a call at Northcote Animal Hospital (nOah) to make an appointment to have one inserted.
 If you find a lost pet please call us to arrange a scan; we can reunite microchipped pets with their worried owners.

 Northcote Animal Hospital provides a professional dental service carried out by experienced and skilled veterinarians.
-Dr Julian and Dr Kristina have over 13 years experience each in performing dental procedures.
+Dr Kristina has had several years of experience in performing dental procedures.
 They use the latest in dental equipment which means a great result for your pet’s teeth.
 To read about why dental health is so important, and to book your free dental check-up, click here….